 We had a hire car that took around 20 minutes on the fairly bad mountain roads, but you can arrange a willy from the main square, and El Ocaso will arrange one back to town for you for 27,000 pesos.
 They run a conveyor belt of tours every day, in English or Spanish, so check here for the best one for you.

 The tour is shorter (1 hour in total) and in a larger group than Momota, and the whole thing feels like a really slick operation.
-The cost per person for the El Ocaso coffee tour and tasting is 20,000 pesos.
+The cost per person for the El Ocaso coffee tour and tasting is 30,000 pesos, but there is also a small-group (max 10 people) 3-hour tour available for 80,000 pesos.

 The staff at El Ocaso were very friendly and informative, and the finca itself is beautiful.
 Although you learn less about permaculture and farming, you learn just as much about the specific processes coffee goes through from flower to cup.